Tutorial 5: Storytelling with Data

 In tutorials one to four, you analyzed data to answer the following questions:

 - What are the most popular pick-up locations across the city for Citi Bike rental?

-- How does the average trip duration vary across different age groups, and over time?
+- How does the average trip duration vary across different age groups?

 - Which age group rents the most bikes?